nhsconnect/FHIR-NRLS-API/pages/overview/overview_guide_versioning.md

 summary: An overview of how implementation Guides (and other technical assets) are versioned.
 ---

-{% include important.html content="This implementation guide is in currently in an alpha state.
-This means that changes and releases are occurring regularly." %}

 ## Product Versioning ##

 Versioning of each technical "Product" or asset (i.e. API Implementation Guide, Design Principle(s), Data Library, FHIR profiles) is managed using [Semantic Versioning 2.0.0](http://semver.org/){:target="_blank"}.